kylenod/ITFDN-Mod07/docs/index.md

 ```
 Listing 4

+First, the function will try to load data from the object file.
+If the file is not found, it will skip to the except clause for FileNotFoundError and print the string below it.
+Because the error value already exists in Python, I was able to create the except clause without having to add much additional logic.
+When the except clause is reached, it will simply print the string from the statement and the program will continue running (Figure 11).
+By contrast, if I did not include the clause, the error would still occur, but the displayed message would not be user-friendly (Figures 12).

 ![FileNotFoundError without Exception Clause in Script](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture11.png "FileNotFoundError without Exception Clause in Script")
 Figure 11.
 FileNotFoundError without Exception Clause in Script

 ![FileNotFoundError with Excpetion Handling in Script](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture12.png "FileNotFoundError with Excpetion Handling in Script")
 Figure 12.
 FileNotFoundError with Excpetion Handling in Script

+In the get_client_data() function, I create an except clause for the built-in ValueError to catch instances in which the “age” input cannot be cast as an integer.
 ```
     def get_client_data():
         client = str(input("Enter name: \n ").capitalize())